Copyright © cynthia delaney photography

 I took a yearbook class in high school that allowed me to use a camera.
 I enrolled in my first darkroom course during my first semester in college.
 I took other college level classes and workshops at different institutions, all while finishing my bachelor's degree in writing.
 Afterwards, I attended New England School of Photography where I earned a certificate in the accelerated photography program.
 Years later I earned a master's degree in documentary photography at Lesley University.

-My current work involves teaching photography at Great Basin College and other locations.
-I also work as a journalist and photojournalist for the Elko Daily Free Press.
+My current work involves teaching art and photography at Western Nevada College and other locations.
+I taught at Great Basin College for 17 years.
+I have worked as a journalist and photojournalist for the Elko Daily Free Press for 17 years.
+I have a blog about Nevada called Nevada Nuances which you can find here and on Facebook.
 I lead travel photography tours and do freelance work.
 Life is busy doing what I love.